Salesforce Einstein: Bots Faster to Set Up, Data Checker in Prediction Builder, and Sales Cloud Quarterly Forecasts

 Determine the accuracy of your model by comparing predicted outcomes with actual ones.
 Then use this feedback to fine-tune your model and get better predictions.

-For Einstein Analytics dataflows, to score a dataset, add the new edScore transformation in the dataflow editor.
-Specify the name of the prediction definition to use and the name of the new dataset column to contain the score.
+For Einstein Analytics dataflows, to score a dataset, add the new prediction transformation in the dataflow editor.
+Specify the name of the prediction definition to use and the name and label of the new dataset column to contain the score.

 Einstein Discovery now generates stories with numeric outcomes faster by selecting just the features and variables required to build the model.
 The story creation process is streamlined and quicker.
 Optimized feature selection applies to regression stories but is not for classification.